-Fiscal 2021 Annual Incentive Performance Metrics.
-For fiscal 2021, the Committee made modifications to the annual incentive design because of the acquisition of Pura Vida in July 2019 which resulted in a Brand program and an Enterprise program.
+Fiscal 2022 Annual Incentive Performance Metrics.
+For fiscal 2022, the Committee largely left the compensation program unchanged from fiscal 2021.
+The Company utilizes a Brand program and an Enterprise program to reflect the different objectives of the Company and its multiple brands, and to incentivize each NEO on the areas each have the greatest ability to impact for both financial metrics and strategic objectives.
 The strategic objectives tie back to either the individual Brand or Enterprise objectives, which are updated annually as appropriate.
-Otherwise, the annual incentive program design is consistent with fiscal 2020.
-The program applicable to each NEO for fiscal 2021 was as follows:
+The program applicable to each NEO for fiscal 2022 was as follows:

-FISCAL 2021 ANNUAL INCENTIVE PROGRAM
+FISCAL 2022 ANNUAL INCENTIVE PROGRAM

 PROGRAM

 Robert Wallstrom Enterprise

 John Enwright Enterprise

 Daren Hull Vera Bradley Brand

 Beatrice Mac Cabe Vera Bradley Brand

 Mary Beth Trypus Vera Bradley Brand

 Selecting the Financial Metrics.
-Consistent with fiscal 2020, revenue and operating income were the financial metrics used for fiscal 2021.
+Consistent with fiscal 2021, revenue and operating income were the financial metrics used for fiscal 2022.
 The Committee selected net revenue because we believe it is important to our shareholders and to the ultimate performance of the Company.
 Top line performance, however, must be accompanied by operating performance as well, so operating income was selected as a second performance metric.
 In the future, the Committee will review the application of other financial performance measures.
 The Committee typically sets a target level of performance at which the full target bonus can be earned.
 The Committee also sets a threshold level of performance below which no bonus is earned and a maximum level of performance that results in a maximum bonus.